 Ancient Mysteries & Lost Treasures

 This is another one which, like Sabres & Witchery, is probably much less exciting if you aren’t into the very specific subgenre it caters to – namely, jetsetting action thrillers with a dash of conspiracy theory and unconventional theories about history, in the vein of the books of Matthew Reilly, movies like National Treasure or games like the Broken Sword point-and-click adventure series.
-It was Matt Reilly’s name on the back cover which caught my interest in this game and its siblings, actually, because material like his Jack West Jr. series are a guilty pleasure of mine (along with several friends and acquaintances).
+It was Matt Reilly’s name on the back cover which caught my interest in this game and its siblings, actually, because material like his Jack West Jr. series are a guilty pleasure of mine.

 AM< describes itself as a game which has only one character class.
 Some may argue that this effectively means it isn’t class-based at all (though it is level-based), but to be fair to Washbourne it does kind of make sense to regard all PCs as belonging to one particular character class, since it is assumed that all player characters will, broadly speaking, be part of a very specific profession.
 That is the noble calling of the Adventurer-Scientist, an individual inspired to undertake dangerous missions of exploration for the sake of scientific curiosity.
 This concept is specific enough to tie you into the particular genre but broad enough to take in characters as diverse as Dan Brown’s Robert Langdon (mostly academic, a bit adventurous) and Matt Reilly’s Jack West Jr. (a little academic, mostly adventurous).
 (It also means that all the party members probably have the same Saving Throw score, which helps ensure everyone feels included in the sleuthing and science-ing part of the game.)